Belief in mysticism is the underlying premise for many religions. Can you be a mystic apart from a religious tradition?

 3) Required belief in the afterlife or life after death.

 The above three doctrines operate via “mystical mental appropriation.”
-This is where one reaches out to the power of the mind and gets membership in the afterlife club and receives divine forgiveness to justify their actions.
+One reaches out to the mind’s power, gets membership in the afterlife club, and receives divine forgiveness to justify their actions.
 They say I believe in mysticism if it fits within my religion.

 Many people did not have a choice.
 Children often do not have a choice.
-They are systematically indoctrinated into the religious beliefs of their family and culture.
+They are victims of systematic indoctrination.
+Families brainwash their children to accept the same biases and prejudices.
 But, you don’t have to stay with counterfeit spirituality.
 Once you begin to see the facts from the fiction, you can create a path.
 You don’t have to believe in imaginary beings to be a mystic.
 You already are one.

 2) Living Life Without Religion or Mysticism

 The mystical aspect of life only arises as a topic of concern when someone dies or suffers from a major illness or trauma.
-They say I believe in mysticism when life forces me to acknowledge the unknown existential crisis of death.
+They say I believe in mysticism when life forces me to acknowledge death’s unknown existential crisis.
 This fear could open the door.
 A skeptical mindset is needed if you want to be a mystic.